Large Language Models as Virtual Survey Respondents: Evaluating Sociodemographic Response Generation: Introduction

-To this end, we introduce two distinct and novel simulation paradigms: \textbf{Partial Attribute Simulation (PAS)}, where LLMs predict missing demographic or behavioral attributes from incomplete respondent profiles, and \textbf{Full Attribute Simulation (FAS)}, where LLMs generate synthetic datasets under varying degrees of contextual constraint.
-These paradigms are designed to reflect practical scenarios in applied research, from imputing nonresponse in existing surveys to simulating synthetic populations for complex policy experiments.
+To this end, we introduce two distinct and complementary task settings: \textbf{Partial Attribute Simulation (PAS)}, where LLMs predict missing demographic or behavioral attributes from incomplete respondent profiles, and \textbf{Full Attribute Simulation (FAS)}, where LLMs generate synthetic datasets under varying degrees of contextual constraint.
+These paradigms are designed to reflect practical scenarios in applied research.
+For instance, PAS addresses settings where a government agency possesses detailed demographic records ({\it e.g.}, age, income, occupation) for its residents but lacks information on specific opinions or preferences, such as attitudes toward public transportation or renewable energy.
+By conditioning on the known attributes, PAS can generate plausible predictions for the missing survey responses, enabling population-level trend analysis without conducting a full-scale survey.
+In contrast, FAS targets scenarios where an organization, such as a market research firm, has access to aggregate statistics about a target population ({\it e.g.}, age distributions and income brackets) but cannot obtain individual-level profiles.
+FAS can then synthesize a statistically representative synthetic population, supporting exploratory analyses such as consumer preference estimation or policy impact assessment.
+We clarify that PAS and FAS are best understood as diagnostic, methodological, or exploratory tools rather than a viable replacement for human survey data collection.